Design a business model that can actually generate the income you want and take the first steps toward launching your new business in 2022.

 However, if you are comfortable with letting the BizActually Team take a look, we will be happy to give you direct feedback on your presentation and your delivery.
-And, you will have the opportunity to invite other entrepreneurs and business owners inside our 8-week Bootcamp to view your video and offer feedback, if you wish.

 The reason for filming yourself presenting to an imaginary audience is to enable you to create and perfect a powerful, persuasive, compelling presentation that will inspire others to join or support you as you bring your vision into reality.